PythonArithmetic

 Inputs Panel

-Allows to configure the number of inputs that are available and which data type their sub images should have.
-If an input is allowed to be invalid, the input sub images in the calculation will be None.
-It is also possible to change the input sub image boxes that are requested using Python, but this is considered an advanced feature.
+Allows configuration of the number of available inputs and the data type of their subimages.
+If an input is allowed to be invalid, the corresponding input subimages in the calculation will be None.
+It is also possible to change the requested input subimage boxes using Python, but this is considered an advanced feature.

 The following variables are predefined:

-• inIndex - the output image (with writeable properties)
+• inIndex - the output image (with writable properties)

 • outBox - the box of the output page for which the input box is needed